TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

    ```

 - **Monitor Class Convergence (Optimum Changes)**
-   Track how well classes are stabilizing.
+   Track how well classes are stabilising.
 This number should start high (near 1) and trend toward 0 as the classes converge
    ```bash
    grep _rlnChangesOptimalClasses run_it???_optimiser.star
    ```